 - Addressing HIV and AIDS through integrated health care

-In its efforts to improve the quality of health care, RESPOND encouraged the passage of the Reproductive Health Law, which increases access to family planning and reproductive health care, advocated for increased funding to improve the country's health programs, and utilized a model called "REDUCE" to highlight the economic benefits of improved maternal health care.
+In its efforts to improve the quality of health care, the RESPOND Project encouraged the passage of the Reproductive Health Law, which increased access to family planning and reproductive health care, advocated for increased funding to improve the country's health programs, and utilized a model called "REDUCE" to highlight the economic benefits of improved maternal health care.

 To promote maternal, infant, and child health throughout the country, RESPOND mobilized community participation in health care, improved provider skills in basic and emergency obstetric and neonatal care, upgraded equipment at health facilities, developed a new treatment protocol to prevent malaria in pregnant women, and provided comprehensive postabortion care services.

 In Togo, HIV prevention activities included targeting truckers and residents along the main transport corridors between Togo and Niger with information on HIV prevention, family planning services, and voluntary HIV counseling and testing services.
 EngenderHealth's Fistula Care project also worked in Togo, supporting the Africa Mercy floating hospital by conducting fistula repairs and training when it docked in Lomé in 2010.